greghaskins/spectrum/README.md

 ### Ignored Specs

+Spectrum supports RSpec style ignoring and focusing of specs and suites.
+It also has a Spectrum native style which overlaps with its tagging and selecive running capability.

+#### Ignored Specs RSpec style

 You can ignore a spec with `xit` or ignore all the specs in a suite with `xdescribe`.
+Prefixing with `f` will focus execution.
+The `pending` function is also available.
+Unlike declaring a spec as ignored as part of its set up, `pending` will abort the execution of a spec as a JUnit assumption failure.

 > from [IgnoredSpecs.java](src/test/java/specs/IgnoredSpecs.java)